Jenna Ortega: 2018–2021: Transition to mature roles

-In 2018, Ortega starred in the film Saving Flora in the lead role of Dawn, a circus owner's daughter.
-After Stuck in the Middle ended, she aimed to act in more mature projects but found people assumed Disney roles were "all you can do, or all you were meant for".
-She considered quitting acting several times, saying that she "was too old for the young roles and too young for the older roles".
-In 2018, she was cast as Ellie Alves in the second season of the Netflix thriller series You, which was released on December 26, 2019.
-Like the show's first season, the second season received positive reviews; The Hollywood Reporters Robyn Bahr noted Ortega as "a standout performer".
-Ortega was slated to return for the third and fourth seasons but was unable to do so due to scheduling conflicts.

-Ortega played Phoebe, the love interest of Judah Lewis's character, in Netflix's horror film The Babysitter: Killer Queen, which was released in September 2020 to negative critical reviews.
+Ortega played Phoebe, the love interest of Judah Lewis's character, in Netflix's horror-comedy film The Babysitter: Killer Queen, which was released in September 2020 to negative critical reviews.
 She also voiced a travel vlogger named Brooklynn in the Netflix animated show Jurassic World Camp Cretaceous (2020–2022).
 In 2021, she made her writing debut with the book It's All Love: Reflections for Your Heart & Soul, which contains a series of quotes and statements regarding faith and love.
 She starred in the Netflix comedy movie Yes Day (2021), portraying a stubborn teenager who wants more independence from her parents.
 It was released in March 2021 to mixed reviews.
-IndieWire lauded Ortega as "very capable", and the Associated Press referred to her as "an impressively poised young actor".
+IndieWire and the Associated Press described Ortega as "very capable" and "impressively poised", respectively.

-Ortega had a leading role in the high-school drama film The Fallout, starring as a student who is navigating her emotional trauma after a school shooting.
+Ortega had a leading role in the high-school drama film The Fallout, starring as a student navigating emotional trauma after a school shooting.
 To prepare for the role, she looked at photographs and watched videos and interviews about school shootings; processing such events afterward "kind of came naturally".
 She also participated in the March for Our Lives movement, which led demonstrations in support of U.S. gun control legislation.
 The Fallout premiered at South by Southwest on March 17, 2021, and was released on HBO Max on January 27, 2022.
-The film received a positive response from critics, and Ortega's acting was applauded.
-Richard Roeper of the Chicago Sun-Times described her performance as "grounded and deeply moving", while The Hollywood Reporter wrote that her "beautifully nuanced turn understands the nothing-to-look-at-here façade and the chinks in the armor".
+It was well-received by critics, and Ortega's acting was applauded.
+Richard Roeper of the Chicago Sun-Times called her performance "grounded and deeply moving", and The Hollywood Reporter wrote that her "beautifully nuanced turn understands the nothing-to-look-at-here façade and the chinks in the armor".